 Professor Anushka Patel is Chief Scientist at The George Institute for Global Health, Professor of Medicine at UNSW Sydney, and Cardiologist at Royal Prince Alfred Hospital in Sydney, Australia.
 Professor Patel’s research focuses on understanding and improving cardiovascular disease management in global populations.
 She currently leads research projects focusing on developing innovative solutions for delivering affordable and effective cardiovascular care in the community and in acute care hospital settings in a number of countries including Australia, China, Indonesia and India.
 Professor Patel undertook her medical training at the University of Queensland, with subsequent postgraduate research degrees from Harvard University and the University of Sydney.
 She is supported by a Principal Research Fellowship from the NHMRC.

 Dr Yvette Roe is Njikena Jawuru woman from the West Kimberley region, Western Australia who has more than 20 years’ experience working in the Indigenous health sector.
-As an Aboriginal scholar, her research and priority has been to identifying opportunities to improve health outcomes for Aboriginal and Torres Strait Islander peoples by delivering and evaluating services that are patient, family and community focused.
+As an Aboriginal scholar, her research and priority has been to identify opportunities to improve health outcomes for Aboriginal and Torres Strait Islander peoples by delivering and evaluating services that are patient, family and community focused.
 Dr Roe has diverse interests across a number of disciplines such as public health, sociology and research methodology.

 As an early career Aboriginal scholar, the areas of expertise she aims to develop are: critical Indigenous mix methodology that focuses on health system reform (effectiveness & efficiencies, coverage, effort); Indigenous realism, continuity of care (primary, acute and secondary-prevention); innovative models of health care; clinical response to social complexity, patient engagement, health service advocacy, quality of care and quality of life epidemiology and biostatistics.